 Choose public transportation for longer distances: Using Turin’s extensive public transportation system, including trams, buses, and the metro, minimises your environmental impact while travelling between sights.

-Support ethical consumption at eco-conscious stores: Shop for souvenirs and essentials at eco-friendly stores, like Tuttobene or Ecofficina, where you can find a variety of fair-trade and organic products.
+Support ethical consumption at eco-conscious stores: Shop for souvenirs and essentials at eco-friendly stores, where you can find fair-trade and organic products.

 Attend sustainable events and workshops: Take part in sustainability and green living events.
-Look out for workshops on upcycling, organic gardening, or even cooking classes that emphasize local and seasonal ingredients.
+Look out for workshops on upcycling, organic gardening, or even cooking classes emphasising local and seasonal ingredients.

 Spread the word and inspire others: Share your sustainable travel experiences in Turin on social media and with friends, encouraging them to adopt eco-friendly practices when they visit this beautiful Italian city.